worming004/biblio/content/biblio/books.md

 - Neo4j in Action
 - ScyllaDB In Action
 - PostreSQL Up & Running
+- PostgreSQL Mistakes and How to Avoid Them

 _is there a typo or miss arrangement somewhere ?
 Yes, probably.
 Some books could be pushed into multiple categories_